20 years of PyTables

 Retrieve data with __getitem__ and get_slice

 The most general way to store data in Python-Blosc2 is through a SChunk (super-chunk) object.
 Here the data is split into chunks of the same size.
-So until now, the only way of working with it was chunk by chunk (see the basics tutorial).
+So until now, the only way of working with it was chunk by chunk (see tutorial).

 With the new version, you can get general data slices with the handy __getitem__() method without having to mess with chunks manually.
 The only inconvenience is that this returns a bytes object, which is difficult to read by humans.
 To overcome this, we have also implemented the get_slice() method; it comes with two optional params: start and stop for selecting the slice you are interested in.
 Also, you can pass to out any Python object supporting the Buffer Protocol and it will be filled with the data slice.
 One common example is to pass a NumPy array in the out argument: